-It’s pay to play festival, with events anywhere from as low as $15 (Brews and Tunes) to as much as $250 (Wood Fired Maine).
+It’s pay to play festival, with events anywhere from as low as $20 (Brews and Tunes) to as much as $195 (Chef’s Grand Cru dinner).
 But the settings are arguably priceless!
 By the beautiful Atlantic Ocean, Maine’s best chefs show off their culinary skills while you sip cocktails and converse in fabulous seaside homes opened up for you and a few other special guests.
 These Art of Dining dinner parties serve a multi course menu while an award-winning artist features their work – all of which is themed for the evening.
 Wine is paired with the Maine inspired meal, reflecting the artwork and the design and decor of each of the selected mansions.
 These Kennebunkport Festival dinner parties and Grand Cru evenings cost a pretty penny to attend – $150 – $250 per person, but while you feast, you can feel good that some of the proceeds benefit Share Our Strength – a Maine charitable organization committed to ending childhood hunger locally.

-Before and after each dinner party and throughout the Kennebunkport Festival week, cocktail parties and after-parties are held at local bars like One Dock, Lodge on the Cove, Stripers and Old Vines Wine Bar.
-The pre dinner cocktails parties feature wine, signature cocktails, appetizers and local music at $35 a head, before you head off to your Art of Dining night, or head out on the town (or home if you aren’t a huge party animal).
+Before and after each dinner party and throughout the Kennebunkport Festival week, cocktail parties and after-parties are held at local bars like The Colony, The Burleigh, Stripers and Old Vines Wine Bar.
+The pre dinner cocktails parties feature wine, signature cocktails, appetizers and local music at $45 a head, before you head off to your Art of Dining night, or head out on the town (or home if you aren’t a huge party animal).
 One of the most posh is at Kennebunkport Marina – The Hinckley cocktail party has guests enjoying hors d’oeuvres and drinks while viewing the latest Hinckley yachts on the docks.
 These beautiful boats are made in Maine’s Southwest Harbor on Mount Desert Island.

 Throughout the week, Art Gallery cocktails parties and reception are hosted at Maine Art and The Gallery at the Grand, CA Smith Photography, River Tree Arts, and other art galleries and boutiques in Kennebunkport.

-Saturday is the grand finale day of Kennebunkport’s Festival, The Grand Tapas Party is held during the day under the festival tent, where participating chefs pull out their show stopper tapas plate with wine accompaniments – $65 per person.
-A more casual Saturday afternoon gathering is Brews and Tunes for $15 bucks, where beer and music lovers gather on the Green in front of the Captain Lord Mansion for a lineup of Maine bands.
+Saturday is the grand finale day of Kennebunkport’s Festival, The Grand Tapas Party is held during the day under the festival tent, where participating chefs pull out their show stopper tapas plate with wine accompaniments – $75 per person.
+A more casual Saturday afternoon gathering is Brews and Tunes for $20 bucks, where beer and music lovers gather on the Green in front of the Captain Lord Mansion for a lineup of Maine bands.
 Dancing and drinking local beer (available for sale in the beer tent) is encouraged.
 Food trucks from all around Maine line The Green so you can snack on a la cart foods for purchase during the Brews and Tunes afternoon by the River.
-The big Kennebunkport Festival finale is held at David’s Boathouse Waterfront Restaurant on Saturday evening.
+The big Kennebunkport Festival finale is Saturday evening.
 Two bands play while guests mingle and marvel at the beautiful food from Portland Maine’s top chef David Turin.
 A raw bar on the deck by the River is a crowd pleaser, as is the open bar and the big band that plays well into the evening.

 Some of the best chefs from Maine and International culinary talent at the Kennebunkport Festival: